NeuroJSON/jsnirf/JSNIRF_specification.md

 All JSNIRF files are JData specification compliant.
-The same as JData, it has both a text format based on JSON serialization and a binary format based on the UBJSON serialization scheme.
+The same as JData, it has both a text format based on JSON serialization and a binary format based on the BJData serialization scheme.
 The two forms can be converted from one to another.

-Briefly, the text-based JSNIRF is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JSNIRF is a valid UBJSON file with the extended syntax to support N-D array.
+Briefly, the text-based JSNIRF is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JSNIRF is a valid BJData file with the extended syntax to support N-D array.
 Please refer to the JData specification for the definitions.